 To train the algorithm:

-- Always use the same position to take measurements (lying or sitting with a straight back) — this rule also applies to all subsequent measurements.
+Always use the same position to take measurements (lying or sitting with your back against the back of the chair).

 When the algorithm forms your baseline, you’ll see the relevant notification in your feed.